QTimort/SiLA-Nespresso/README.md

-# SiLA Espresso
+# SiLA Nespresso

 ## Description
-A funny implementation of a [SiLA](https://sila-standard.com/) compliant server that allows clients to see available Nespresso (CH) coffees and to make a shopping list.
+A fun implementation of a [SiLA](https://sila-standard.com/) compliant server that allows clients to see available Nespresso (CH) coffees and to make a shopping list.

 ## Motivation